davewsmith/play/matplotlib-flask/README.md

 # Generating matplotlib graphs from Flask

 Playing around with generating matplotlib graphs dynamically on the server side.
-The intent is capture a working example of how to get graphs like
+The intent is capture a working example of how to get matplotlib-based graphs like

 ![example](example.png)

 onto a web page without having to save generated images to disk.
 Graphs are converted to HTTP responses (with the right headers, including non-caching) directly.
-Examples are stupidly simple because the technique generalizes to more complicated graphs.
+Examples are stupidly simple to avoid obsuring the mechanism.

 The hexbin example is adapted from [the seaborn examples](https://seaborn.pydata.org/examples/).